Death anxiety

-Death anxiety is anxiety caused by thoughts of one's own death, and is also referred to as thanatophobia (fear of death).
-Individuals affected by this kind of anxiety experience challenges and adversities in many aspects of their lives.
-Death anxiety is different from necrophobia, which refers to irrational or disproportionate fear of dead bodies or of anything associated with the death.
+Death anxiety is anxiety caused by thoughts of one's own death, and is also known as thanatophobia (fear of death).
+This anxiety can significantly impact various aspects of a person's life.
+Death anxiety is different from necrophobia, which refers to an irrational or disproportionate fear of dead bodies or of anything associated with death.
+Death anxiety has been found to affect people of differing demographic groups as well, such as men versus women, and married versus non-married.
+The sociological and psychological consensus is that death anxiety is universally present across all societies, but different cultures manifest aspects of death anxiety in differing ways and degrees.